 Chi-Square Test Calculator

-Perform a chi-square test to determine if there is a significant association between two categorical variables.
+Perform a chi-square test of independence to determine if there is a significant association between two categorical variables.
+Get chi-square statistic, p-value, expected frequencies, cell contributions, and Cramer's V effect size with step-by-step calculations.

 About Chi-Square Test Calculator

-To calculate independence in a chi-square test, we compare the observed frequencies (actual data) with the expected frequencies (what we would expect if the variables were truly independent).
+The chi-square test of independence is a non-parametric statistical test used to analyze the relationship between two categorical variables organized in a contingency table.
+It compares the observed frequencies (actual counts from your data) to the expected frequencies (what we would expect if the variables were truly independent).

 Where: